 I remember when I arrived in Barcelona, Spain, it had been a long day of travel just getting there.
 By the time I arrived I was exhausted but the problem solving wasn’t over.
-I got really turned around in the train station, not knowing which direction was which.
+I got turned around in the train station, not knowing which direction.

 I finally put my pride aside and asked a person on the platform for help.
 They helped me make sense of the map and I was able to find my accommodations.

 I learned that I wasn’t alone and there is strength and power in asking for help, and admitting I don’t know.